bhyvex/trust-dns/README.md

 These are not unique to this client, but are high level functions that hide the details in DNS from the caller

-* secure_query - DNSSec validation
+* secure_query - DNSSEC validation
 * create - atomic create of a record, with authenticated request
 * append - verify existence of a record and append to it
 * compare_and_swap - atomic (depends on server) compare and swap